 “Sometimes I do [miss meat] if I smell some bacon cooking!!
 I don’t want to consume another living being’s pain, and no smell can convince me otherwise!!”

 “Not at all!
 I never liked eating meat.
 Making the commitment to a vegetarian diet was easy and also a relief for me.
 I thought going vegan would be hard too, but it also came natural to me.
 I cannot bear the thought of any living being suffering.
-I have always loved animals and I think their lives are as important as mine.
+I’ve always loved animals and I think their lives are as important as mine.
 Just as one might be shocked at the idea of eating a dog or a cat, I extend that feeling to all animal lives.
 Furthermore, I think plant-based eating is delicious and I feel entirely satisfied by the food I eat.
 I honestly feel like I would be missing out if I ate animals – my way of life fills me up spiritually and I cannot imagine having to live any other way.”

 “I don’t miss eating meat.
 The thought of someone else’s pain feels like my own, it was enough to stop eating meat.
 I will never touch meat!!!!”